igabriel85/modaclouds-loadbalancer-controller/README.md

 ## Change Log

 * v0.2-alpha - The generated haproxy config, pid files as well as the sqlite database is created in the folder denoted by $TMPDIR env varibale
+** now default ip is set to "0.0.0.0" on port "8088".
+** renamed default database to default.db instead of test.db
+** changed haproxy status URI from "/status" to "__haproxy/dashboard"

 ### Environmental Variables